Get Started

 How to Set Up and Customize Flat Rate Shipping in WooCommerce?

-Now we'll show you how to fully setup and customize flat rate shipping and implement it in your store.
+Now, we'll show you how to fully set up and customize flat rate shipping and implement it in your store.

 We'll also offer free shipping for those who meet the threshold of $1200 (in the USA) and $1000 (outside the USA).